yvzklc/rockPaperScissors/README.md

 Instructions:

 Open the index.html file in a web browser.
-Click the "Play" button to start the game.
 Click the corresponding buttons to choose rock, paper, or scissors.
 The outcome of the game will be displayed on the screen.